 When it comes to PureVPN's apps, there is a range of advanced security features including complete IP and DNS leak protection, port forwarding, multi-port feature, and the option to utilize a non-NAT network to use a unique IP address.
 On the desktop client, users can choose between OpenVPN, PPTP, SSTP, IKEv2, and L2TP protocols.
 However, there is not yet support for WireGuard.

-The VPN does offer a kill-switch however, upon testing, it did not operate as expected, which is somewhat worrying.
+The VPN does offer an internet kill switch however, upon testing, it did not operate as expected and deactivate our internet connection.

-PureVPN is based in Hong Kong.
-It offers an extensive list of features including over 2000 self-managed servers across 140 different countries in 180 locations worldwide, apps for almost every operating system, a large choice of protocols, P2P sharing support, proxy extension, DNS and IP leak protection, split tunneling, an integrated kill switch, the option to pay anonymously with Bitcoin and more.
+PureVPN is based in Hong Kong and offers an extensive list of features including over 6500 self-managed servers across 78 different countries in 96 locations worldwide and apps for almost every operating system.

 There are dedicated PureVPN apps for Windows, Mac, iOS, Android, and Linux, browser extensions for Chrome and Firefox, as well as download options for routers, Kodi, Amazon Fire TV Stick, Android Television, and more.
 PureVPN provides support for 10 devices simultaneously too, which is more than most providers offer and sufficient for the typical customer.